simonsleo/vocabulary.md/paraphare_assignment.md

 Machine learning is an old science, but acttract trmendous in the Big Data era.  extract features without writing and running specific programs.
 There are three catogeries.
+reinforcement learning how to interact with environment in order to maximum the rewards/benifits